mohamed-reda/AuthAppWithDjango/README.md

 ## Note app With Django Framework

-Ths is a working system that can create, edit, and list books per user with an authentication system.
+This is a working system that can create, edit, and list books per user with an authentication system.

 It has:
 - creating users and data